Finger Paint Pointillism

 Sketch a simple fish under the sea.

-Using your finger tips only, begin coloring in your fish.
+Using your finger tips only into the finger paints, and begin coloring in your fish.
 We dotted our fish’s lips read and around his head, we heavily dotted red and then our dots were less concentrated.

 Tip: If you want less color, make your dots further apart and use your smaller fingertips.
 To work in different shades of each color, simply use less or more paint!